 - suggesting re-ordering, addition or removal of chapters

 - suggesting any significant areas of text that could be removed.

 Copyediting is where your editor will start to focus on the text in more detail.
 You’ll work closely with your editor to make your book as good as it can be.

 Proofreading is the final step in the editing of your book.
 It’s the final check for errors by an editor or proofreader who has not previously read the book.
 This provides a fresh set of eyes.

 How will my book be edited?

 The first step is that your editor will discuss your manuscript with you and ask if you have any particular areas of concern; for example, would you like more headings added, or is there a chapter that you think could be shorter?

-Next, your editor will provide a small sample edit for you to consider, usually of around three to six pages.
+Next, your editor will provide a small sample edit for you to consider, usually of around five to eight pages.
 The purpose of this edit is to establish that you are happy with the level of changes being made to your book, before the book is edited in its entirety.
 Most of the time our self-publishers are very happy with the edit sample, but occasionally they request that more or fewer changes be made – which is precisely why we do the sample edit.

 Once the appropriate level of editing has been agreed upon, your editor will edit the remainder of the book.
 Once this is complete, the file will be emailed to you for checking.

 The edit is done in Microsoft Word, with changes ‘Tracked’.
 This is a feature that allows you to see all the changes that we have made, and for us to see any changes that you make.
 You will receive more information about this when the completed edit is sent back to you.